Alex070902/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-go back to the wwwroot folder and find your "osticket" folder. in this folder is another one called include. double click it and find a file called "os-sampleconfig.php". and change the name to "os-config.php" (it may be a good idea to change permissions for certain users)
+Go back to the "osticket" folder in iis and select "php manager" once again.
+Click "enable or disable an extension" at the bottom.
+Enabke "php_imap.dll", "php_intl.dll", and "php_opcache.dll".
+Once you do this refresh the page in osticket to make sure the changes stick.
 </p>
 <br />